RHS peat policy

 We have undertaken research on growing media for more than two decades and we realised quickly that we must leave no stone unturned in achieving the goal of a peat-free future.
 That is why we harnessed the expertise of our scientists and horticulturists to undertake ground-breaking research into growing media to find new ways to reduce, and eventually eliminate, the use of peat at the RHS and in horticulture.

 The scientific evidence we funded helped us demonstrate to our partners within the horticulture sector that change is possible.
-We are a partner on an Horizon 2020 Organic Plus project that is looking to develop alternative peat-free growing media.
-Our research led us to fully support the UK Government’s commitment for the UK to phase out peat extraction.
+We were a partner on a Horizon 2020 Organic Plus project that looked at the development of alternative peat-free growing media.
+Our research led us to fully support the previous UK Government’s commitment for the UK to phase out peat extraction.

 Advancing peat-free advice